Facioscapulohumeral muscular dystrophy: DUX4 and the D4Z4 repeat array

 DUX4 consists of three exons.
-Exons 1 and 2 are in each repeat.
-Exon 3 is in the pLAM region telomeric to the last partial repeat.
-Multiple RNA transcripts are produced from the D4Z4 repeat array, both sense and antisense.
-Some transcripts might be degraded in areas to produce si-like small RNAs.
+Exons 1 and 2 are in each repeat; only exon 1 encodes for the DUX4 protein.
+Exon 3 is in the pLAM region telomeric to the last partial repeat, and it can vary in length depending on the type of 4qA allele.
+A polyadenylation signal is within exon 3.
+Because exon 3 and its containing polyadenylation signal are not contained within each D4Z4 repeat, only the last D4Z4 repeat of a D4Z4 repeat array can encode a stable mRNA transcript to produce the DUX4 protein.
+These transcripts can be spliced in several ways to form mature RNA.
+One of these transcripts encodes only a portion of DUX4 protein, termed DUX4-s (DUX4-short).
+DUX4-s is found in low amounts in a variety of healthy tissues, including healthy muscle; its function is not entirely clear.
+The remaining transcript versions encode the full length of DUX4 protein (DUX4-fl), differing only in the noncoding regions.
+Only certain versions of these DUX4-fl encoding mature RNAs are implicated in FSHD.
+Beyond just the DUX4 region, multiple RNA transcripts are produced from the D4Z4 repeat array, both sense and antisense, some of which might be degraded in areas to produce si-like small RNAs.
 Some transcripts that originate centromeric to the D4Z4 repeat array at the non-deleted element (NDE), termed D4Z4 regulatory element transcripts (DBE-T), could play a role in DUX4 derepression.
 One proposed mechanism is that DBE-T leads to the recruitment of the trithorax-group protein Ash1L, an increase in H3K36me2-methylation, and ultimately de-repression of 4q35 genes.